Union Cycliste Internationale

 The Union Cycliste Internationale (/fr/; UCI; International Cycling Union) is the world governing body for sports cycling and oversees international competitive cycling events.
 The UCI is based in Aigle, Switzerland.

 The UCI issues racing licenses to riders and enforces disciplinary rules, such as in matters of doping.
-The UCI also manages the classification of races and the points ranking system in various cycling disciplines including road and track cycling, mountain biking, cyclo-cross, Gravel, and BMX, for both men and women, amateur and professional.
+The UCI also manages the classification of races and the points ranking system in various cycling disciplines including road and track cycling, mountain biking, cyclo-cross, gravel, and BMX, for both men and women, amateur and professional.
 It also oversees the World Championships.

-After the Russian invasion of Ukraine, the UCI said that Russian and Belarusian teams were forbidden from competing in international events.
-It also stripped both Russia and Belarus of scheduled events.